david3dworld/ArcGIS-Pro-Addin-Tool/README.md

       ![Project Image](images/YieldAI-service.png)

-      if you want to know how to use YieldAI service on Ag-analytics toolbar of ArcGIS Pro, please refer to the following this Video.
+      If you want to know how to use YieldAI service on Ag-analytics toolbar of ArcGIS Pro, please refer to the following this Video.
 [Coming soon]

    5) How to use ADAPT service